 Binomial distribution with n = 15 and p = 0.8

-- Cumulative Distribution Function - Distribution function of the probability that the random variable will take a value less than or equal to. - Probability Distribution Function pdf vs. Cumulative Distribution Function cdf
+- Cumulative Distribution Function - Distribution function of the probability that the random variable will take a value less than or equal to. - o Probability Distribution Function PDF vs. Cumulative Distribution Function CDF o Expectation

 3.4 Continuous Probability Distributions